voxel51/fiftyone/docs/source/user_guide/dataset_zoo/remote.rst

 .. note::

-    By convention, many datasets also contain an optional `README.md` file that provides additional information about the dataset and example syntaxes for downloading and working with it.
+    By convention, datasets also contain an optional `README.md` file that provides additional information about the dataset and example syntaxes for downloading and working with it.